xXleowXx/gitlab-charts/doc/advanced/external-gitaly/external-omnibus-gitaly.md

 ## Create VM with Omnibus GitLab

 Create a VM on your provider of choice, or locally.
 This was tested with VirtualBox, KVM, and Bhyve.
-Ensure that the Gitaly instance will be reachable from the cluster.
+Ensure that the instance is reachable from the cluster.

 Install Ubuntu Server onto the VM that you have created.
 Ensure that `openssh-server` is installed, and that all packages are up to date.
 Configure networking and a hostname.
 Make note of the hostname/IP, and ensure it is both resolvable and reachable from your Kubernetes cluster.